 - Must be fortified, enriched, or list a whole grain as the primary ingredient.
-If the product includes enriched ingredients, or the product itself is enriched, the ingredients or the product must meet the Food and Drug Administration's standards of identify for enrichment. - All breakfast cereals served in the CACFP must contain no more than 6 grams of sugar per dry ounce.
+If the product includes enriched ingredients, or the product itself is enriched, the ingredients or the product must meet the Food and Drug Administration's standards of identify for enrichment. - Breakfast cereals served to infants, children, and adults must contain no more than 6 grams of sugar per dry ounce (21.2 grams of sugar per 100 grams of dry cereal).
+Breakfast cereals include ready-to-eat cereals and instant and hot cereals.
+All breakfast cereals are reimbursable for the child and adult meal patterns.
+However, breakfast cereals must meet the sugar limit and be whole grain-rich, enriched, or fortified to be creditable in the CACFP. - Please refer to ECCI's Breakfast Cereal List which is available on ECCI website under Policies and regulations.